-Bank Frick has a solid capital base adequacy that ensures the long-term existence of the Bank.
-With a Tier 1 capital ratio of 16.8% (previous year: 17.3%), the figure on 31 December 2023 was well above the lower limit of 11.1% required by the Financial Market Authority (FMA) Liechtenstein (including a capital conservation buffer of 2.5%).
-The leverage ratio was 4.8% on the reporting date (previous year: 3.6%) and thus also significantly higher than the regulatory limit of 3.0%.
+Bank Frick has a solid capital base that ensures the long-term existence of the Bank.
+With a CET1 ratio of 16.2% (previous year: 16.8%), the figure on 31 December 2024 was well above the lower limit of 11.0% required by the Financial Market Authority (FMA) Liechtenstein (including a capital conservation buffer of 2.5%).
+The leverage ratio was 4.0% as at the reporting date (previous year: 4.8%) and thus also above the regulatory limit of 3.0%.

-The Internal Capital Adequacy Assessment Process (ICAAP) ensures risk-bearing capacity and the associated capital base adequacy.
+The ICAAP ensures risk-bearing capacity and the associated own funds base.